 Some honest facts to help you decide.

-Before you read all this, remember that I am an engineer and I have always been a great believer in the old adage of 'if isn't broke, then don't fix it', to the vast majority of coffee shops, this adage works when we start talking about multi-boiler espresso machines and what the term actually means for your coffee shop.
+Before you read all this, remember that I am an engineer at heart, and I have always been a great believer in the old adage of 'If isn't broke, then don't fix it'.
+To the vast majority of coffee shops, this adage works when we start talking about multi-boiler espresso machines, and what the term actually means for your coffee shop.

-Your run of the mill 2 group head espresso machine, will quite happily produce world class espresso based drinks day in, day out, for its entire working life, and it manages to do all this using only one main boiler.
-So if the everyday espresso machine has managed to carry out the functions we need since the dawn of the bean, why do we nowadays find the market awash with multi-boiler machines? and why are salesmen pushing the so called virtues I hear you shout.
+Your run of the mill 2 group espresso machine, will quite happily produce world class espresso based drinks day in, day out, for its entire working life.
+And it manages to do all this using only one main boiler.
+So if the everyday espresso machine has managed to carry out this function since the dawn of the bean, why do we now find the market awash with multi-boiler machines? and why are salesmen pushing the so called virtues of them, I hear you shout.

 Single Boiler Machine

 This is where all your eggs are in the same basket, as in the machine only has one main boiler that is utilised for generating all the required elements needed for making your range of beverages, i.e. hot water and steam.
 There is no drawback to only having one boiler.
 You may hear stories about quality of espresso being effected because you have drawn off too much hot water before making an espresso, when in reality, you should not be using the espresso machine for hot water, a separate hot water boiler is always a better option if you need to fill tea pots or pans full of frozen peas.

 These machines employ a series of boilers in order to spread the work load around the machine.
 Using one dedicated boiler for the hot water and steam generation, and then using separate boilers for brewing water on each of the the group heads that the machine has.
 Like single boiler machines, there is no hardcore drawback to this type of machine, apart from not everyone needs one in the first place.
 Salesmen will try to convince that these are the bees knees, but read the buying guide first.